awsdocs/aws-systems-manager-user-guide/doc_source/param-create-cli.md

 aws ssm send-command --document-name "AWS-RunShellScript" --parameters '{"commands":["echo {{ssm:/Test/IAD/helloWorld}}"]}' --targets "Key=instanceids,Values=instance-ids"
 ```

-Run the following command if you only want to retreive the parameter Value\.
+Run the following command if you only want to retrieve the parameter Value\.

 ```
 aws ssm get-parameter --name testDataTypeParameter --query "Parameter.Value"
 ```

-Run the following command if you only want to retreive the parameter Value using `get-parameters`\.
+Run the following command if you only want to retrieve the parameter Value using `get-parameters`\.

 ```
 aws ssm get-parameters --names "testDataTypeParameter" --query "Parameters[*].Value"